 Cristiana Dubois: I don’t teach, I facilitate.
 I give short inputs and support my clients for them to experience how cultural conflicts occur through practical activities and exercises.

-We reflect about cultural competence, we analyse specific case studies and we train intercultural communication.
+We reflect about cultural competence, we analyse specific case studies and we train intercultural competence.
 This is mainly what we experienced with the IT team from the Bavarian company.
 The result was greater mutual understanding, open and personal communication about the different needs as well as some practical arrangements and solutions, accepted by all international team members.

 Do you have a last piece of advice on how to be more interculturally aware in daily working life?